jejacks0n/teaspoon/README.md

 ## Configuration

-The best way to read about the configuration options is to generate the initializer, but we've included some info here because we're nice guys.
+The best way to read about the configuration options is to generate the initializer, but we've included the info here too.

 **Note:** `Teabag.setup` may not be available in all environments, so keep that in mind.
 The generator provides a check wrapped around Teabag.setup.